 Hot Tub vs. Sauna vs. Steam Room: What’s the Difference, And When Should You Use Each?

 Have you ever walked into a spa, looked around at the hot tub, sauna, and steam room, and wondered: “Wait… aren’t these kinda the same thing?
-And am I supposed to choose one?
-Or just rotate between them until I turn into a raisin?”
+Am I supposed to choose one, or just rotate between them all until I turn into a raisin?”

-I’ve been there.
+I’ve been there more often than I’d care to admit (every time I walk into a spa or Lifetime Fitness basically).
 They all seem like variations on “get really warm and sweaty,” but the truth is, each one actually does something different to your body.
 And depending on what you’re going for (muscle recovery, stress relief, glowing skin, even supporting your heart) you might want to pick one over the others.

 First up: The Hot Tub